 What is The Balanced System®?

-The Balanced System® is a whole system strategic approach to supporting children and people with a whole range of needs, that has primarily come out of work in the area of speech, language and communication.
+The Balanced System® is a whole system strategic approach to supporting children and people with a whole range of needs, that has primarily come out of work in the area of speech, language and communication but has evolved to be used to consider other therapy areas for children and young people, including occupational therapy, physiotherapy, CAMHS, holistic SEND support and most recently tests of concept with some adult populations.

-Marie Gascoigne has been developing the Balanced System® framework for over 15 years.
+Marie Gascoigne has been developing the Balanced System® framework for approaching 20 years.
 It is used by a whole range of stakeholders, including commissioners from all disciplines and providers, particularly of therapy services.

-Leadership and management forms a fulcrum right at the centre of the model.
-Over numerous reviews looking at collaboration around speech and language services, although leadership and management was hard to quantify and evidence in a formal way, it was clear that where there were local champions and good strong supported leaders, services flourished and where that wasn't the case, the opposite, sadly, was also true.
+Leadership forms a fulcrum right at the centre of the model.
+Over numerous reviews looking at collaboration around speech and language and other children's services, although hard to quantify and evidence in a formal way, it has been consistently reported that where there were strong local champions and leaders, services flourished and where that wasn't the case, the opposite, sadly, was also true.
 The Balanced System framework therefore recognises and emphasises its importance.

 Sitting on top of everything is the service delivery framework itself.
 Training and development is a core plank that underpins all that goes above, then we have the universal, targeted and specialist levels of support which are delivered together by a wider workforce and a specialist workforce.
-They're both needed at all levels, albeit their roles might be different and the specifics of what they do might be very different at each level.
+All parts of the workforce have a contribution at all three levels, albeit their roles might be different and the specifics of what they do might be very different.
+All of these delivering outcomes across the Balanced System Five Strands.

-Moving on, the workforce needs to be appropriately skilled.
+Confident and competent workforce: to support children and young people.
 For that we need to acknowledge the fact that there are specialists in the workforce.
 We have to make sure that there are enough specialist competencies in a skill mix, but also that knowledge transfer and capacity building is happening so the wider workforce is continually being refreshed and renewed with skills that they need in order to support packages around children and young people.

-Then we come on to identification and intervention.
+Early identification and Effective Intervention.
 They are two, but only two, of the five strands.
 Intuitively and historically the focus has been on intervention in particular, and to a slightly lesser degree, identification.
-The core principle of the five strands model is that identification and intervention are only as effective as they can be within that whole system, and acknowledging that there has to be a context of family, environment and workforce in which they happen.
+The core principle of the five strands model is that identification and intervention are only as impactful as they can be within that whole system, and acknowledging that there has to be a context of family, environment and workforce in which they happen.

 Our identification needs to be as efficient and as accessible as possible.
 That involves making sure that people in the wider workforce have support to know what to look for, to bring the right children through, but also that we don't put unnecessary barriers in the way of access to services.
-If we can quickly see something that will help, we should be able to move through to that even if we think there are elements that need more delving into.
+If we can quickly see something that will help, we should be able to move a child or young person through to that offer even if we think there are elements that need more exploration.

-We do identification in order to respond to needs that are identified with intervention and we need our interventions to be appropriate and timely.
-It doesn't matter whether they're direct, indirect, individual or group, there needs to be a core functional purpose.
+Our interventions need to be appropriate and timely.
+Whether direct, indirect, individual or group, there needs to be a core functional purpose.
 We know from research like the Better Communication Research Programme that families value things that they can see are making a difference in their child's life in terms of their wellbeing, their confidence and their participation whilst accepting the importance of working on other areas.
-Those outcomes are what matters to families.
+Those outcomes are what matter to families.

 Is it making a difference?